 - Give donors an alternative to handing money straight to people

 Street Aid started in December 2016 and this initiative accepts donations and provides small grants that make an impact on people’s lives.
 These grants can be provided for lots of things including helping pay off debt, buying some new clothes to help get a job and helping towards accommodation.
 You can read about some of the grants Street Aid have awarded here.
+In October 2019, the first Street Aid Week started to raise money and awareness for the initiative.

 In terms of donation, if you wanted to donate, you can: